jlas1/Klicky-Probe/Usermods/SemperDiscere/Readme.md

 ## Description
 This is a modification of Klicky probe to be used with a Dragon UHF (Ultra High Flow) with the UHF Extesion on a standard Dragon Mount.
 It's only Klicky (no NG or UnKlicky planned, feel free to expand).
 The Dragon UHF (57mm) is 17mm longer (without nozzles) than the DragonSF/HF (40mm).
 The Probe point is dropped 17mm to accomodate the Volcano style heater and UHF extension.

+## Build
+Build Is Similar to the AB Mount.
+- Solder wires to the outside pins of the D5F-L switch
+- Remove Lever from switch
+- Estimate wire length and cut
+- Strip Wires
+- Feed wires through Holes
+- Seat Magnets
+- Test continuity
+- Trim wires

 ![Klicky probe Front](Probe_Dragon_UHF_Front.JPG)

 ![Klicky probe 3/4](./Photos/Probe_Dragon_UHF_Quarter.JPG)